 In the late fifties, Peter Rose, then a graduate student in sociology at Cornell, decided to examine and interview those Jews who, unlike 98 percent of their brethren in America, had chosen to live in small towns.
 [He also studied the attitudes of their neighbors.].
 Twenty years later, with one of his students [Liv Olsen Pertzoff], Rose returned to revisit the issue.
 What emerges from this joint effort is a portrait of an American Jewish experience which was “swift as a shadow and short as any dream.”
-The world of the small-town Jews of upstate New York is no longer; their children have gone to the cities.
+The world of the small-town Jews of upstate New York is no longer; their children have gone to the cities visit site.

 ….
 However successful economically and professionally the small-town Jew became, he saw himself relegated to the ascribed role of “ambassador,” one who provides an acceptable model of his people for others.
 As Louis Wirth once put it, “getting out into the Christian world made the Jew self-conscious.”… Yet, instead of becoming “exemplary,” conceived by their Gentile neighbors as representative of Jews in general, the small-town Jews studied by Rose were viewed by those among whom they lived as “exempted” – different and special.
 Only occasionally did Rose discover evidence that Gentile attitudes toward the Jews were improved as a result of an intimate and positive experience with a particular Jews.
 Over 80 percent of the Christian opinion leaders whom Rose polled in his small towns continued to think of Jews in terms of negative stereotypes of shrewdness, aggressiveness, clannishness, and the like….Jews describe themselves in terms which belie anti-Semitic, Christian stereotypes: Jews are “not underhanded or shrewd.”
 In short, whether happy or not in the small town he inhabits, he [the Jew] acts as if he were there by the consent and sufferance of the dominant Gentile culture…